Classes offered at various grade levels may require a prerequisite. Refer to the course catalog for detailed information.

 AMERICAN SIGN LANGUAGE 4

 A world language is an academically rigorous course requiring students to complete work outside the classroom.
 Students will be required to speak to classmates and the teacher in the language studied daily.
 Students will memorize vocabulary and grammatical structures for written and oral performance.
 Each level of the language consists of increasingly more complex skills and concepts.
 Each new level builds on the previous level.
-Therefore, it is recommended that a student have a “C” or better in one level in order to continue to the next level.
+Therefore, it is recommended that a student has a “C” or better in one level in order to continue to the next level.
+Students may not enroll in more than one language as freshmen.
+Students may enroll in an additional language class as sophomores after gaining language learning experience.

 Weight 1.0 Credit 0.5/semester

-Students will be introduced to a variety of World Languages and their cultures.
+This course is designed to introduce students to language learning.
+Students who have already taken the first year of a language or who speak a second language should not enroll in this class.
+Students will be introduced to German and Spanish as well as their cultures.
 Students will learn basic grammar concepts and simple vocabulary that can be applied in any of the World Language courses.
 This course will focus on strategies and skills for language learning.

 Weight 1.05 Credit 1/year